ben-marshall/microcoder/docs/architecture.md

 ## Overview

 At a high level, a microcore is simply a finite state machine.
-Each state represents the execution of a single instruction within a program, and transitions between states represent the progression of execution through the program.
+Each state represents the execution of a single basic block within a program, and transitions between states represent jumps of control flow between basic blocks within the program.

 Execution will always start in the `main` state and continue from there.